devhalls/spo-operational-scripts/README.md

 # Cardano Stake Pool Operator (SPO) scripts

 A collection of scripts and procedures for operating a Stake Pool, DRep or a simple node on Cardano.
-Developed by:Upstream SPO [UPSTR](https://upstream.org.uk).
+Developed by Upstream SPO [UPSTR](https://upstream.org.uk).

 ```
 tree --filesfirst -L 2